albblgb/Hiding-images-within-images/README.md

-# HiNet: Deep Image Hiding by Invertible Network
+# Purified and Unified Steganographic Network
 This repository is the official code for pusnet and the reproduced code for balujanet, hidden, wengnet and hinet (hiding images within images).

 * [**HiNet: Deep Image Hiding by Invertible Network.**](https://openaccess.thecvf.com/content/ICCV2021/html/Jing_HiNet_Deep_Image_Hiding_by_Invertible_Network_ICCV_2021_paper.html)